Riokong/Rio.github.io/_pages/about.md

 I hold a Bachelor’s degree in Communication Engineering and a Master’s degree in Finance, but during my previous career I discovered a strong interest in coding and artificial intelligence.
 Driven by curiosity, I self-taught Python, Java, C++, and core computer science fundamentals before beginning my graduate studies at Missouri S&T.

 My coursework has focused on deep learning, machine learning, and mathematical foundations—including Probability and Application in Computing—which together provide a strong basis for advanced research in AI.
-Guided by curiosity and determination, I continue to dive deeper into this field with the goal of contributing meaningful research.
+Since September 2024, I have also been a research member of the Human-Centered AI Lab, advised by Dr. Huiyuan Yang, where I contribute to projects at the intersection of time series forecasting, natural language processing, reasoning, and trustworthy AI.
+Guided by curiosity and determination, I continue to deepen my expertise in these areas with the goal of advancing meaningful and impactful research.

 ## **✨Research Interests**